Firings come at a tough time for the big morning shows

 "I think they have to turn money away," said Carrie Drinkwater, a senior vice president at the Boston-based ad agency, MullenLowe Mediahub, explaining that the morning shows are still in high demand from retailers and movie studios.
 "The money is still coming in despite the erosion."

 Fans of the shows come for the mix of personalities behind the desks.
-Many viewers like to be greeted every morning by a coterie of trusted friends who give them a little news, a new recipe, a celebrity interview, and a tip on how to get the best holiday shopping deals.
+Many viewers like to be greeted each morning by a coterie of trusted friends who give them a little news, a new recipe, a celebrity interview and a tip on how to get the best holiday shopping deals.

-Marian Salzman, chief executive of Havas PR, said many viewers are just shell-shocked.
+Marian Salzman, chief executive of Havas PR, said many viewers are just shellshocked by the recent firings.

 "They are disappointed," she said.
 "They wanted to believe Matt was the nice guy next door.
 It's devastating.
 What's next?
 I'd like for it all to stop so we can get back to healing."